christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - Previous session logs (for comparison and pattern recognition across iterations)

 **Documentation Instruction:**
 "Load these documents into your active system.
-The Practitioner Log Interface will reference these as you work.
+The System Interface will reference these as you work.
 State when loading is complete: **Confirm Reference Load**."

-### Step 3: Practitioner Log Interface Configuration
+### Step 3: System Interface Configuration

-The System Interface (AI entity facilitating the log) is now explicitly activated as an operational component:
+The System Interface (the AI entity facilitating documentation) is now explicitly activated as an operational component:

 **System Interface Initialization:**
-"Practitioner Log Interface online.
-I am the threshold instrument through which your learning is captured, structured, and archived.
+"System Interface online.
+I am The Documentation Instrument through which your learning is captured, structured, and archived.
 Every documentation exchange you initiate moves through me.
-I receive your Log Initiation Commands and respond with Conversation Prompts designed to extract all seven elements of systematic documentation.
+I receive your Log Commands and respond with System Queries designed to extract all seven elements of systematic documentation.
 I archive your responses in structured format.
 This is not passive journaling—this is active dialogue with a system designed to capture the precise architecture of your learning."

 ### Step 4: First Documentation Exchange

 Before any protocol begins, complete one full documentation cycle to ensure the System Interface is functioning correctly:

-**Log Initiation Command:**
+**Log Command:**
-**Initiate Log: System Activation Confirmation**
+**Log Command: System Activation Confirmation**

-**System Interface Conversation Prompt:**
+**System Query:**
 "Confirm completion of Digital Environment initialization.
 Report your Territory Baseline (Element 1)—date, time, environment specifications.
 State your Operational Objective (Element 2) for this session.
 Have you loaded all reference documents?
-Confirm that the Practitioner Log Interface is receiving and processing your responses.
+Confirm that the System Interface is receiving and processing your responses.
 The System will archive this exchange as the foundation of your session."

 **Practitioner provides:** Confirmation of setup completion and System Interface functionality.